Laughing during Pregnancy – Benefits to Mom and Baby

 7. Improves Immunity in the Mom-to-Be

-The connection of laughter with boosting immunity might seem weird.
+The connection between laughter and boosting immunity might seem weird.
 But laughter does take care of stress in your body, which causes other hormones and chemicals to function optimally and keeps your immune system healthy.
 This approach is always better than taking any supplements or medication to protect yourself from any illnesses.

 8. Reduces Blood Pressure to a Safe Level